Bubbet/Risk-Of-Rain-Mods/BubbetsItems/README.md

 1.4.2
 - Fixed bug caused by update to BepinExPack causing system initializers to not work aka tokens and sounds not loading
 - Higher resolution voidscrap icon

+1.4.3
+- fixed voidscrap icon
+- fixed voidscraps cost/afford delegates so it works with alchemical cauldrons now